AlpacaTravel/graphql-docs/README.md

 # Alpaca Travel GraphQL API

-The Alpaca Travel platform supports a wide range of itineraries, including:

-- Road-trips
-- Walking and hiking trails
-- Flights and other modes of transportation
-- Top-10 lists and other types of curated content

 > The [Alpaca Travel](https://alpaca.travel) GraphQL API provides developers
 > with easy access to the platform's itinerary content for use in interactive
 > applications and user interfaces.